Wolfgang Laib

 Wolfgang Laib (born 25 March 1950 in Metzingen, Germany) is a German artist, predominantly known as a sculptor.
 He lives and works in a small village in southern Germany, maintaining studios in New York and South India.

 His work has been exhibited worldwide in many of the most important galleries and museums.
-He represented Germany in the 1982, Venice Biennale and was included with his works in the Documenta 7 in 1982, and then in the Documenta 8 in 1987.
+He represented Germany in the 1982, Venice Biennale and was included with his works in the Documenta 7 in 1982, and the Documenta 8 in 1987.
 In 2015, he received the Praemium Imperiale for sculpture in Tokyo, Japan.

-He became world-renowned for his "Milkstones", a pure geometry of white marble made complete with milk, as well as his vibrant installations of pollen.
+He became world-renowned for his "Milkstones", a pure geometry of white marble made completely with milk, as well as his vibrant installations of pollen.
 In 2013 The Museum of Modern Art in New York City presented his largest pollen piece – 7 m × 8 m – in the central atrium of the museum.

 Life and work

 Wolfgang Laib was born 25 March 1950 in Metzingen, Germany, the son of medical doctor Gustav Laib and his wife Lydia.
 In 1962, the family moved to a small village near Biberach an der Riss.
 There, Laib's father built a contemporary glass house of unique architectural style amongst meadows and forests.
 The life which developed there had a remarkable impact on all members of the family.

 Jakob Braeckle, a landscape painter of the region, became a close friend of the Laibs.
 Through him, the Laibs became acquainted with the paintings of Kazimir Malevich stored in Biberach by architect Hugo Haering and later acquired by the Stedelijk Museum in Amsterdam.
 Through this friendship, young Laib became acquainted with Eastern culture and philosophy and developed a strong interest in Taoism and Zen Buddhism.

 The family later traveled throughout Europe, visiting places where art and treasures of medieval culture were preserved.
 The life and teachings of Saint Francis of Assisi deeply influenced Laib, who later journeyed to India and various other Asian countries.

 In spite of his growing passion for art, Laib began to study medicine at the University of Tuebingen in 1968.
 As his studies progressed, he began to question the meaning of the medicine of the century.
 Disillusioned with Western medicine, he came to view the natural sciences, as well as most other modern thinking, as limited by their dependency on logic and the material world.
 Laib began to be interested in Eastern spiritualism, philosophy and pre-Renaissance thought, studying Sanskrit and Eastern philosophy.
 In 1972, still in the middle of his medical studies, he began to work on a stone sculpture called "Brahmanda", meaning "cosmic egg" in Sanskrit.
 Laib decided to finish his medical studies, but with the full intent of embarking on the career of an artist.